 • FAIL!
 (DeviceInfo)

 Without addressing the reason behind the ‘complete(write) operation failed’ error, you can’t fix it.
-Below, we’ll check out some of the factors that may be responsible for the error while flashing firmware in Odin.
+Below, we’ll check out some factors that may be responsible for the error while flashing firmware in Odin.

 Now that we have a complete list of reasons that might be responsible for the ‘complete (write) operation failed’ error, let’s see how we can fix them.